ddigiorg/pattern-sequence-predictor/README.md

 - Somatosensory
 - Motor

+All known intelligences thus far have limited perspective: how much an intelligence observes and how much it can remember.
+Humans can not see and store all matter at all angles at all time and even if we could, the visible spectrum is just a small range of possible frequencies.
+Thus, the ultimate promise of Machine Intelligence is being able to develop intelligences with greater or different perspectives.

 ### Knowledge

 Knowledge, or experience, is simply sequences of patterns.
 Intelligence aquires knowledge by observing its environment through sensors (eyes, ears, noses, tounges, nerves, etc.) and influencing its environment through motors (muscles, vocal cords, etc).
 Knowledge is stored in memory, through a process called "learning".
 If the intelligence observes a portion of a sequence, it can predict the upcomming patterns in the sequence will occour.
 Therefore, intelligence uses what it has learned to make predictions about the future and can influence the environment so that desired events may occour.